Public Sector Equality Duty

 - Ensure our commissioning activity takes account of the needs of all service users and communities, considering the impact that any reviews/changes may have on all of our residents.
 When engaging with or consulting with residents, we will monitor responses to try and ensure that the views provided are representative of the community, targeting activity where possible to achieve this.
 And we will work with partners to ensure effective responses to incidents of harassment, abuse and Hate Crime.
 We will also undertake an equality analysis of key consultations, in order to understand any possible equality impacts and needs.

 - Have a diverse workforce which is representative of all sections of local communities and equipped to value and serve diverse needs of local communities.

 - The Corporate Plan sets out how we will deliver these objectives both in the “Fairness for All” Section and throughout the Plan.
 We refresh the Plan every year, adding new actions and reporting back on the previous year’s actions.

 - The prime aim is to make a difference for all sections of our communities in our role as community leader, provider and commissioner of services and as employer.

-Please send or email your comments about the General Duty, or if you need these documents in Braille, large print, audio tape or another language to:
+Please send your comments about our work to implement the General Duty, or if you need these documents in Braille, large print, audio tape or another language to: